 Fred Gardner, who is the co-founder of Project CBD and the publisher of O’Shaughnessy’s, a journal devoted to cannabis in clinical practice, reached out to the Food and Drug Administration as to CBD’s legal status.
 He received this short and sweet reply from Dr. Lisa Kubaska, spokeswomen for the FDA’s Center for Drug Evaluation and Research: “CBD meets the definition of Schedule I under the Controlled Substances Act.
 The DEA is the regulatory agency.”

 Hairs were split in the 9th Circuit Court of Appeals in the beginning of the century on what was meant and intended by the specificity of “resin” in the Controlled Substance Act (CSA) definition.
 These are fascinating emergency motions collectively brought – and successfully won – by the Hemp Industries Association (HIA), Dr. Bronner’s Magic Soaps, Nutiva and others to defend hemp seed oil and hemp seed food and products from a preposterous interpretive rule issued by the DEA on Oct.
-9, 2001 titled, “Interpretation and Clarification of Listing of ‘Tetrahydrocannabinols’ in Schedule I; Exemption from Control of Certain Industrial Products and Materials Derived from the Cannabis Plant; Final Rules and Proposed Rule” that suddenly declared hemp seed oil and hemp seed food and products to be controlled substances.
+9, 2001 titled, “Interpretation and Clarification of Listing of ‘Tetrahydrocannabinols’ in Schedule I; Exemption from Control of Certain Industrial Products and Materials Derived from the Cannabis Plant; Final Rules and Proposed Rule” that suddenly declared hemp seed oil and hemp seed food and products to be controlled substances at the federal level.